nabinoy/Music-Positiveness-Prediction/README.md

 # Music-Positiveness-Prediction
-It is a model to predict the valence(Positiveness) of the music using Ensemble bagging technique.
+It is a machine learning model used to predict the valence (positiveness) of music using the ensemble bagging technique.